LAC-Japan/MISP-CSVImport/readme.md

 Register MISP events based on information described in files such as CSV and TSV.

+## license

+This software is released under the BSD License, see LICENSE.txt.

 ## Environment

 * Python 3.5.2 and above